OrdnanceSurvey/Boundary-Line-stylesheets/ESRI Shapefile stylesheets/ESRI stylesheets (LYR)/README.md

 ## Licence

-By using these stylesheets you are accepting the terms in the [Stylesheet Licence](http://www.ordnancesurvey.co.uk/docs/licences/stylesheet-licence-v2.pdf)
+By using these stylesheets you are accepting the terms of the [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/)